BlackDevil3578/extract_text_from_pdf_images/README.md

 ### Description

 This project provides an effective solution for extracting text from PDF files where each page is an image.
-The script extracts high-resolution images from PDF pages , preprocesses these images to enhance quality, and uses Tesseract OCR to extract text.
+The script extracts high-resolution images from PDF pages, preprocesses these images to enhance quality, and uses Tesseract OCR to extract text.
 The extracted text is then saved to a text file.

 ### Features